*Video Note: There are currently no locks on the dumpsters.*

 What are organics?

-Organic waste materials, or organics, are biological materials such as food scraps, food-soiled paper and paperboard products, and certified compostable plastics.
+Organics are materials such as food scraps, food-soiled unlined paper and paperboard products, and BPI certified compostable plastics.

 What is compost?